 The Acne-Stress Connection

-You may already know that stress can cause acne, but you might not know how.
-Stress causes inflammation to your entire body, inside and out.
-That inflammation can trigger breakouts—and it all starts in the gut.
+You may already know stress contributes to acne, but do you know how?
+Stress induces inflammation throughout your entire body, from the inside out, triggering those unwanted breakouts—and it all begins in your gut.

-Stress also affects our hormone balance, which can trigger breakouts.
+Just as stress impacts the balance of bacteria in your body, it also affects your body’s balance of hormones.
 According to the American Academy of Dermatology, when we’re stressed, our bodies produce a type of hormone called androgens.
-Androgens stimulate the oil glands, and when stressed, produce more sebum than necessary to protect skin.
-So, not only may your skin be suffering from stress-induced inflammation, but also an excess amount of oil.
+Androgens stimulate the oil glands, which, when under pressure, overproduce sebum to protect the skin.
+As a result, your skin be suffering from both stress-induced inflammation and clogged pores from an excess amount of oil.